GREATER HAMILTON CENTRE

 Another keeping up-type renovation was performed at CENTRE MALL.
 The shopping hub was expanded with a new North Wing.
 It contained thirty-five stores, a 7-bay Food Court, and 1-level (62,000 square foot) Kmart.
 The 11 million dollar addition was dedicated in January 1983.
 CENTRE MALL now spanned approximately 700,000 leasable square feet, with a tenant list of 120 stores.

 Loblaws, a charter tenant, was shuttered in the early 1980s.
-Canadian Tire enlarged the vacant store and re-opened, in the (61,300 square foot) space, in 1985.
-The original Canadian Tire store adjacent to the twin cinema was gutted and reconfigured as four cinematic auditoriums.
+Canadian Tire enlarged the vacant store to 61,300 square feet and opened for business in 1985.
+The original Canadian Tire store, adjacent to the twin cinema, was gutted and reconfigured as four cinematic auditoriums.
 These were combined with the existing cinema.
-The new Cineplex Odeon Centre Mall Theatre showed its first features on April 18, 1986.
+The new Cineplex Odeon Centre Mall Theatre showed first features on April 18, 1986.

 Redcliff Realty Group was acquired by Calgary-based Coril Holdings in October 2011 and merged with Vancouver's Tonko Realty Advisors in June 2012.
 Triovest Realty Advisors, a new Toronto-based concern, was formed.